mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Glitches can have a devastating effect on memory.
 A glitch means the character misremembers some portion of the information, such as order of numbers in a passcode.
 A critical glitch means the character has completely fooled himself into believing and thus remembering something that never actually happened.

+**RESIST KNOCKDOWN (STR)**

+When you take more damage in a single attack than your Physical Limit x 3 you must avoid being knocked prone.
+Do this with a `3D6 + STR VS Damage Taken or 10 whichever is higher` success means you stay on your feet, failure you are knocked prone.
+If you take 30 damage in a single attack you are automatically knocked down regardless of the roll.

+**TOXIN RESISTANCE TEST (BOD + WIL)**

+`Body + Willpower + the rating of any protective gear/systems`; each Effect reduces the toxin’s Power by 1 point.
+If the Power is reduced to zero, the toxic substance takes no effect; otherwise, apply the effect depending on the remaining Power level.

 ### Courage Points

 Courage is a character’s luck, the favor of the gods, that unexplainable factor that allows her to beat the odds.
 A character’s Courage attribute represents the number of Courage points a character has to spend during gameplay.
 Courage points can be used for a wide range of benfits, each noted below.
 Courage points that are spent are temporarily unavailable (see Regaining Courage, below)—luck will only take you so far.
 Note that a character’s Courage attribute never actually changes, even when Courage points are spent, unless the character permanently burns Courage (see Burning Courage)